NREL/EnergyPlus/design/FY2021/DesignDocSeparateDesignAndControlVariables.md

 All of the current example files that use `ZoneHVAC:LowTemperatureRadiant:VariableFlow`, `ZoneHVAC:LowTemperatureRadiant:ConstantFlow` and `ZoneHVAC:Baseboard:RadiantConvective:Water`, `ZoneHVAC:Baseboard:RadiantConvective:Steam` will be modified so that the design and parameters are different.

+Appropriate changes will be made to the Fortran transition InputRulesFiles.

 ## References ##

 None.